aduros/wasm4/site/docs/reference/memory.md

 ### MOUSE_X

 Signed 16 bit integer containing the X position of the mouse.
+Can contain positions outside of the game window.

 ### MOUSE_Y

 Signed 16 bit integer containing the Y position of the mouse.
+Can contain positions outside of the game window.

 ### MOUSE_BUTTONS